Russia’s ban on Facebook has left millions in the lurch, as it banned the largest social media in the world.

 While it’s understandable that companies want to prevent misinformation from spreading, human rights organizations warn that the standoff between the Kremlin and tech giants will ultimately harm ordinary citizens the most.

 Wherever you are in the world, using a VPN is a good and safe way to access Facebook, Russia included.
 We personally recommend Surfshark.
+It’s great for unblocking LinkedIn from Russia too.

 To get around VPN restrictions in Russia, you can just download Surfshark, which works in the country.
 Once you’ve installed it on your device, you can easily access Facebook!
 We also have a dedicated guide for unblocking Instagram in Russia if you want.